Skip to Main Content

 Fees

 Upgrade’s origination fee is capped at 9.99 percent, whereas Upstart’s is capped at a hefty 12 percent.
-While Upstart does offer a more competitive starting rate than Upgrade, it doesn’t allow co-applicants.
+While Upstart offers a more competitive starting rate than Upgrade, it doesn’t allow co-applicants.
 This and its higher fees can make Upstart loans costlier if you have imperfect credit.

-Upgrade’s available repayment term of 24 months and $1,000 minimum amount make it better for those who need quick cash.
+Upgrade’s seven-year maximum repayment term means it could be a better fit for borrowers seeking a higher loan amount.
 Upstart, on the other hand, is well suited for borrowers with no credit or a thin history since credit score only plays a part in gauging approval.
-However, Upgrade and Upstart are not your only options for fair credit loans.
+However, Upgrade and Upstart are not your only options for fair credit loans, so review your options carefully to find the best lender with the right terms for you.

 Compare more lenders before applying